 Furthermore, the Mining Sector Law allows the stipulation of 'incentive agreements' if the mining activity consists of the exploitation of minerals of the group of metallic and non-metallic minerals, cobbles and bitumen, group of construction minerals or group of radioactive minerals in a certain area.
-This agreement is entered into between the holders of the exploitation permit and METE provided that the mining activity is considered as having a particular public interest for the area where such activity will be implemented.
+This agreement is entered into between the holders of the exploitation permit and the MEI provided that the mining activity is considered as having a particular public interest for the area where such activity will be implemented.
 This agreement is subject to approval by the Council of Ministers and the Albanian parliament.

-6 What are the principal laws that regulate the mining industry?
+What are the principal laws that regulate the mining industry?
 What are the principal regulatory bodies that administer those laws?

-The principal law governing all mining activities (including underground and underwater activities) performed within the territory of Albania is the Mining Sector Law.
+The principal law governing all mining activities (including underground and underwater activities) performed within the territory of Albania is the Mining Sector Law, which aims to encourage the mining activity in the Republic of Albania through ensuring transparency and fair competition in the sector; maximal growth of public benefit coming from the mining activity, and protection of environment and public health from mining and mining waste hazard.
 Specifically, this law gives the classification of minerals, types of permits and the terms and conditions that apply to each type of mineral permit.

 The procedure and the terms for obtaining the mineral permit are defined in the Licensing Law (Law No. 10,081, dated 23 February 2009).
-In principle, the request for obtaining the mineral permit (or notifying any relevant changes to the existing permits) is subject to filing and notification to the National Licensing Centre (NLC).
-This entity conducts a preliminary examination of the documents filed and afterwards forwards the file to METE, which adopts or issues the final decision.
+In principle, a request for obtaining a mineral permit (or notifying any relevant changes to the existing permits) is subject to filing and notification to the National Licensing Centre (NLC).
+This entity conducts a preliminary examination of the documents filed and afterwards forwards the file to the MEI, which adopts or issues the final decision.